The Stepford Wives: Adaptations

 In 1975, the book was adapted into a science fiction thriller directed by Bryan Forbes with a screenplay by William Goldman and starring Katharine Ross, Paula Prentiss, Peter Masterson and Tina Louise.
-While the script emphasis is on gender conflict and the sterility of suburban living, and thus the science fiction elements are only lightly explored, the movie still makes it much clearer than the book that the women are being replaced by some form of robot.
-Goldman's treatment of the book differed from that of Forbes, with the robots closer to an idealized Playboy Bunny; it has been claimed that the look was scrapped when Forbes's actress wife Nanette Newman was cast as one of the town residents.
+While the script emphasis is on sexual conflict and the sterility of suburban living, and thus the science fiction elements are only lightly explored, the movie still makes it much clearer than the book that the women are being replaced by some form of robot.
+Goldman's treatment of the book differed from that of Forbes, with the robots closer to an idealized Playboy Bunny; Goldman said that the look was scrapped when Forbes's actress wife Nanette Newman was cast as one of the town residents.

 A 1980 television sequel was titled Revenge of the Stepford Wives.
-In this film, instead of being androids, the wives underwent a brainwashing procedure and then took pills that kept them hypnotized.
-In the end, the wives broke free of their conditioning and a mob of them killed the mastermind behind the conspiracy.
+In this film, instead of being androids, the wives have undergone a brainwashing procedure and then take pills that keep them hypnotized.
+In the end, the wives break free of their conditioning and a mob of them kills the mastermind behind the conspiracy.

 In a 1987 television sequel/remake titled The Stepford Children, both the wives and the children of the male residents were replaced by drones.
 It ended with the members of the conspiracy being killed.

-A 1996 version called The Stepford Husbands was made as a third television movie with the gender roles reversed and the men in the town being brainwashed by a female clinic director into being perfect husbands.
+A 1996 version called The Stepford Husbands was made as a third television movie with the sexual roles reversed and the men in the town being brainwashed by a female clinic director into being perfect husbands.

 Another film titled The Stepford Wives was released in 2004.
 It was directed by Frank Oz and featured Nicole Kidman, Bette Midler, Matthew Broderick, Christopher Walken, Roger Bart, Faith Hill, Glenn Close and Jon Lovitz.
 It was intended to be more comedic than the previous versions.
 The new script by screenwriter Paul Rudnick has the women being transformed into carefully controlled cyborgs rather than being murdered and replaced with robots.
 The script culminates in a twist ending in which it is a powerful woman (played by Glenn Close) who is the evil mastermind of the injustice perpetrated on other women, and features a "Stepfordized" male partner of a gay town resident.
 Unlike the original novel and most of the adaptations, the perpetrators of the conspiracy neither die nor get away with their crimes; the victims are freed from their control programming and subject their husbands to a taste of their own medicine as restitution.

 While not confirmed to be directly based on it, the story of the 2022 film Don't Worry Darling shares motifs regarding technology and feminine compliance that, in reviews, have drawn comparisons to The Stepford Wives.
 The story was an influence on Jordan Peele's 2017 horror film Get Out.